OPEC+ meets to debate production quotas, new cut - sources | Headlines

 If approved, the new cut would take the total volume of reductions to 4.66 million bpd, or around 4.5% of global demand.
 Typically, production cuts take effect the month after they are agreed but ministers could also agree a later implementation.
 They could also decide to hold output steady.

-OPEC+ ministers will start gathering from 11 a.m (0900 GMT) on Sunday in Vienna and have a full meeting from 12 a.m. onwards, according to sources familiar with the latest schedule.
+OPEC+ ministers will start a full meeting at 1100 GMT, two hours later than planned, according to sources familiar with the latest schedule.
 Last week, Saudi Arabia's Energy Minister Prince Abdulaziz said investors who were shorting the oil price, or betting on a price fall, should "watch out", which many market watchers interpreted as a warning of additional supply cuts.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)